firebase/firebase-ios-sdk/Interop/Firebase Component System.md

 ### Singletons and Instance Management

-All Firebase SDKs provide singleton access for convenience that map to a specific `FIRApp`:
+All Firebase frameworks provide singleton access for convenience that map to a specific `FIRApp`:
-`[FIRAuth auth]`, `[FIRFunctions functionsForApp:]`, etc. Some SDKs can also have multiple instances per `FIRApp` such as Storage: `[FIRStorage storageForApp:URL:]`.
+`[FIRAuth auth]`, `[FIRFunctions functionsForApp:]`, etc. Some frameworks can also have multiple instances per `FIRApp` such as Storage: `[FIRStorage storageForApp:URL:]`.

 These instances must be created and managed by Core through the component system.
 This allows the `FIRApp` lifecycle to control the lifecycle of instances associated with itself.
-There are different ways to do so depending on the SDK's situation.
+There are different ways to do so depending on the product's offerings.

 #### Single Instance per `FIRApp`

-The registration for a single instance per `FIRApp` changes if the SDK provides functionality to other SDKs or not.
+The registration for a single instance per `FIRApp` changes if the framwork provides functionality to other frameworks or not.

-##### SDK does not provide functionality (example: Functions)
+##### Framework does not provide functionality (example: Functions)

-In this case, the SDK is a "leaf node" since no SDKs depend on it.
+In this case, the framework is a "leaf node" since no other frameworks depend on functionality from it.
 It has a private, empty protocol that it uses to register with the container.
 Using Functions as an example:

 ```
 // FIRFunctions.h